kimsiang/musrsim-sms/README.md

 det_x(/y/z)_mup     # position where mu+ hits the detector det_x(/y/z)_mun     # position where mu- hits the detector
 ```
-You can turn off these branches by add following command in `.mac` file:
+You can turn off these branches by adding following command in `.mac` file:
 ```
 /musr/command rootOutput <branch_name> off
 ```